Exploring Part-Whole Relationships

 Summary

 By incorporating activities and visual tools like bar models, cherry diagrams, and cube trains, you can effectively teach your learner about part-whole relationships.
-These strategies will provide your learner with a solid foundation for understanding numbers and developing their critical thinking skills.
+These strategies, along with the resources in this unit plan, will provide your learner with a solid foundation for understanding numbers and developing their critical thinking skills.
 Remember to work at a pace that is comfortable for your learner and provide plenty of opportunities for practice and exploration.

 Hi, I'm Mia!